RareDevs/Rare/README.md

 1. Clone the repo: `git clone https://github.com/Dummerle/Rare
 2. Change your working directory to the project folder: `cd Rare`
 3. Run `pip install -r requirements.txt` to install all required dependencies.
-   If you want to be able to use the automatic login, run `pip install -r optional_requirements.txt` If you are on Arch you can run `sudo pacman --needed -S python-wheel python-setuptools python-pyqt5 python-qtawesome python-requests python-psutil` If you are on FreeBSD you have to install py39-qt5 from the packages: `sudo pkg install py39-qt5`
+   If you want to be able to use the automatic login and Discord pypresence, run `pip install -r requirements-full.txt` If you are on Arch you can run `sudo pacman --needed -S python-wheel python-setuptools python-pyqt5 python-qtawesome python-requests python-typing_extensions` and `yay -S legendary`
+   If you are on FreeBSD you have to install py39-qt5 from the packages: `sudo pkg install py39-qt5`
 4. Run `python3 -m rare`